 But as every part of a van conversion process, take it slow, think ahead, measure twice, and cut once.
-Being slow and methodical when installing an RV window will greatly increase the quality of your installation and reduce mistakes.
+Being slow and methodical when installing an RV window will significantly increase the quality of your installation and reduce mistakes.

-In this post, we detail our step-by-step process for installing a window in a camper van.
+This post details our step-by-step process for installing a window in a camper van.

-Outline Your Cut With A Template
+Step 1: Outline Your Cut With a Template

-Place Template On Inside Van Wall And Trace Cut Line
+Step 2: Place Template On Inside Van Wall And Trace Cut Line

 Once you have your cardboard template, tape the template on the van’s wall where you want to install your window.

 Setting your template up on your van’s inside or outside wall may make sense, depending on the window’s size.
 In our case, because our window was small, we set up our template inside.